-As illustrated in Figure 3, below, after approval of Certificate Issuance by the LRA (during a Client-Authenticated SSL/TLS-Encrypted Session), a Key Pair and Certificate are generated and installed on the Subscriber's Cryptomodule by an LRA.
-The Cryptomodule is immediately protected with an Activation Code generated by the RA System.
-The Activation Code and Cryptomodule Installation Kit are sent by the LRA through separate channels to the Applicant.
-To enforce principles of Separation-of-Duties/Multi-party Control, two LRAs (LRA-1 and LRA-2) are involved in the Certificate Issuance process.
+As illustrated in Figure 3, below, after approval of Certificate Issuance by the LRA (during a Client-Authenticated SSL/TLS-Encrypted Session), a Key Pair and Certificate are generated and installed on the Subscriber's

-9 For all Certificates except IGC Basic Software, a 30 day period is calculated based from the date identity was established.
+&lt;sup>9 For all Certificates except IGC Basic Software, a 30 day period is calculated based from the date identity was established.
 The 30 day period begins from the date the I&A is approved by the LRA and entered by the LRA into the RA System.
 If more than 30 days have passed since the date identity was established, the system prevents the Applicant from proceeding with Key Generation and notifies them that in-person identification must be repeated.

-10 The Certificate's Subject Distinguished Name (DN) is assembled at this point.
+&lt;sup>10 The Certificate's Subject Distinguished Name (DN) is assembled at this point.
 All information used in the DN is taken from the verified application data provided to the CA system by the LRA.
 The Common Name and Organization fields are populated with exactly the same information entered in the application.
-The Country field is populated with the ISO 3166 standard 2-character code that represents the country in the application.
+The Country field is optionally populated with the ISO 3166 standard 2-character code that represents the country in the application.
 The Organization Unit is populated with a unique ID generated as explained in section 3.1.5.